 Climbing the cupola is in dedicated time slots but it is not a guided tour.
 Guided tours of the terraces are available — these tours usually use the same first steps as the cupola climb for a close-up view of the ceiling painting but then exit the building at the height of the side naves for a close-up look at the rose windows, the apses, and the facade.
 Some allow for a visit to the cupola immediately after the tour without further queuing.

-Guided tours for climbing the cupola and further sights are available and a good way to secure tickets doing busy periods — these tours usually include the admission tickets to other Duomo sites to visit later.
+Guided tours for climbing the cupola and further sights are available and a good way to secure tickets during busy periods — these tours usually include the admission tickets to other Duomo sites to visit later.
 A good combination is to add a visit to the Accademia to see David — another site with ticket availability issues at busy times.
+The Firenze Card no longer includes the Duomo sights.

 See Climbing the Brunelleschi Dome in Florence for more details.